OmegaXK/Omega-AI/README.md

 # How To Use
 - Start by downloading the files.
+- Make sure all of the files are in the same directory.
 - Run the "init.py" file to open the AI.
 - Create an account by signing up.
 - Login to that account.